Clan Amir 02-09

 The Past Arrives

 In mid August, 2002 ten year old Gordie is walking across the park in View Port’s main shopping area when he notices a man lurking on the edge of the square.
-Walking into the offices of View Port Internet (VPI) he speaks to the receptionist, and points the man out to her.
+Walking into the offices of View Port Internet (VPI) he speaks to the receptionist as he points the man out to her.
 She calls the police.
 An officer is soon seen to confront the man, speak to him, radio to headquarters, speak to him again, and let him go on his way.
-The policeman walks to the VPI office, and thanks them for alerting them to him, because he’s a rather unsavoury character from Dareena.
+The policeman walks to the VPI office, and he thanks them for alerting them to him, because he’s a rather unsavoury character from Dareena.
 The man looked vaguely familiar to Gordie, and the fact he’s from Dareena makes him ask if the man is Roberto Ruiz.
-Giving Gordie a strange look the officer admits it is, and he asks how he knew that.
+While giving Gordie a strange look the officer admits it is, and he asks how he knew that.
 Gordie explains, “The man looks familiar, and the only unsavoury person from Dareena I know of is Roberto, but I’ve only seen a photo that’s several years old.”
-The officer nods, and goes on about his business while he wonders why and where Gordie would’ve seen Ricardo’s picture.
+The officer slowly nods before he goes on about his business while he wonders why and where Gordie would’ve seen Ricardo’s picture.
 Gordie sits, and thinks.
 There’s only one reason for Roberto to be in town, he’s after Vicky, Gordie’s informally adopted sister.

 Leaving the VPI office Gordie goes looking for Roberto.
 He finds him hiding at the entrance to an alley on the other side of the square.
 Gordie takes up a position to watch him.
 An hour later Roberto walks toward the edge of town, and Gordie follows him to a caravan hidden in trees about eight hundred metres outside of town.
 Roberto is greeted by a woman of Mexican descent.
 Gordie takes a photo of them with the camera in his mobile phone.